AllanHall/rick-nmorty/README.md

 # Rick and Morty

-<h1>Rick And Morty</h1>

 <p>Creating a Rick and Morty site was a blast!
-Had a lot of fun with the styling and really started to get a grasp of API's and hooks.
+Had a lot of fun with the styling and really started to get a grasp of API's, hooks and react-router-dom.
 </p>

 <img src="src/images/RicknMorty.gif" />